 Amber Guyger, Ex-Officer Who Killed Man In His Apartment, Given 10 Years In Prison

-Amber Guyger, a former Dallas police officer who killed her unarmed black neighbor after stepping into his apartment mistaking it for her own, has been sentenced to 10 years in state prison by the same jury that convicted her of murder.
+Amber Guyger, a former Dallas police officer who killed her unarmed black neighbor after stepping into his apartment and mistaking it for her own, has been sentenced to 10 years in state prison by the same jury that convicted her of murder.

 "Your sentence will begin today," Judge Tammy Kemp told Guyger.